input-output-hk/cicero/README.md

 # Development

-## Prerequisites

-- Nix
-	- At least version 2.4
-	- Enable flakes in your `/etc/nix/nix.conf`: `experimental-features = nix-command flakes`

 ## How To Run

-First enter the development shell using either direnv or by running `nix develop`.

-Start a development VM with Nomad, nomad-follower, Vault and Spongix:

-	nixos-shell --flake .

-Inside the VM, run the application:

-	dev-cicero

-You can also run it outside the VM if you choose another port:

-	dev-cicero --web-listen :8000

-Cicero's web UI should now be available on http://localhost:8080.
+### [Install Nix](https://cicero-handbook.infra.aws.iohkdev.io/install-nix.html) section of the Cicero Handbook.

+### [Install Cicero](https://cicero-handbook.infra.aws.iohkdev.io/install-cicero.html) section of the Cicero Handbook.

-There is also an OpenAPI v3 schema available at:
+### There is also an OpenAPI v3 schema available at:
 - http://localhost:8080/documentation/cicero.json
 - http://localhost:8080/documentation/cicero.yaml